pangeo-data/climpred/docs/source/contributing.rst

    You’ll need to make sure to activate that environment next time you want to use it after closing the terminal or your system.

    You can now edit your local working copy and run/add tests as necessary.
-Please follow PEP-8 for naming.
+Please try to follow PEP-8 for naming.
 When committing, ``pre-commit`` will modify the files as needed, or will generally be quite clear about what you need to do to pass the commit test.

 #.
 Break your edits up into reasonably sized commits::